AWI-CM3/documentation_AWI-ESM/docs/first_pi_awiesm_2p1.md

 ```
 ````

 Next, copy the template file to your `run_configs` folder.
-We will be doing some small modifications.

 ``````{tab-set}
 `````{tab-item} DKRZ Levante